 Local Spots: There are several local hang outs unknown to tourists and can be hard to get due unless you have a car.
 Here are some of my favourite local beaches in the area.

-Dingo beach is a small township off the Whitsunday coast, about 30 kilometres from Airlie beach heading towards Bowen.
+Dingo Beach: Dingo beach is a small township off the Whitsunday coast, about 30 kilometres from Airlie beach heading towards Bowen.
 It offers visitors sandy beaches, crystal clear waters and is a great fishing spot.
 People often camp here by the beach or come for day trips, great spot for lunch as the have free BBQ’s by the water and an enclosure to swim in.

 Cape Gloucester: The Whitsundays well-kept secret, an isolated Eco resort off the beaten track.
 It is but a stone throw away from Dingo, follow a dirt path about 10 minutes.
 This amazing beach is only occupied by locals mostly and is so breathtaking, perfect if you want to relax away from the crowd and enjoy something spectacular.

-Conway beach is located 30 minutes away from Airlie, It is a popular spot for fishing and crabbing as it is situated at the mouth of the Proserpine river.
+Conway Beach: Conway beach is located 30 minutes away from Airlie, It is a popular spot for fishing and crabbing as it is situated at the mouth of the Proserpine river.
 Not a spot for swimming as there are crocodiles in this river.
 Just exploring the beach itself is beautiful.
 If you walk all the way around to the right you will see a rock cliff commonly used as a jumping platform for para gliders.